apellegrino/corruscant/README.rst

     import tpcf

-Example usage can be found in test/example.py:
+Example usage can be found in test/example.py.
+Because of how Python looks for packages, be sure to change into the test/ directory before trying to run it. `python test/example.py` will not work from the root directory.

+example.py:

 .. code-block:: python